Table of contents

 At Atera, we have a Feature Board where customers can request new features for the platform.
 For example, if an essential integration is missing, customers can request that it be added to the platform.
 This is part of Atera’s culture, where customers contribute to continuous improvement.

 Another favorite piece of our online community?
-Our live forum, known as the “Ateraverse.”
-Here, IT pros from across the globe who love Atera join forces to troubleshoot, chat, and even have a few laughs about classic IT humor.
-In addition to our in-house support teams, who are responsive around the clock, our Atera Community is an amazing place to bond with others who love Atera just as much as you do and get help and support when you are in a pinch,
+Atera’s active IT community, known as the “Ateraverse.”
+Here, IT pros from across the globe who love Atera join forces to troubleshoot, chat and even have a few laughs about classic IT humor.

 3. Customer reviews and rating